 - Bring up the subject of seeking professional help.
 Speak of the benefits e.g. learning new coping skills, getting an objective point of view, and learning how to manage better.

 It is becoming common for students to resort to suicidal ideations as a way of coping.
 Much information is available on the internet.
 Suicide is a cry for help and the need to communicate what they could not say in words.

 - You can read up more on this at the Befrienders website.
 Check out the “Facts and Fallacies” and “Dos and Don’ts”.

-- If the student mentions or indicate suicidal ideation or has been feeling low or very stress for a long time, do check further by asking more questions.
+- If the student mentions or indicates suicidal ideation or has been feeling low or very stressed for a long time, do check further by asking more questions.

 - Check if the student has a plan – how, when, where he/she intends to carry out the plan.
 Check if the student has a history of an attempt before.
 Many are afraid to ask these questions.
 It is a fact that most people who have suicidal ideation are willing to speak about it.
 It is a way to communicate their stress and what they are going through.